grebtsew/AlbumOrganizer/README.md

 These features can be found in the `./features` folder.
 Change settings the files before running.
 ## Face Collages

 AlbumOrganizer can also generate face collages per person.
+This function will crop all faces of a specified person in a photo album and merge them together resulting in a large collage of faces.
 To generate face collages, simply add the --collage flag to the command:

 ```bash
 docker-compose run albumorganizer --collage